Cocktails with cachaça: Macunaíma

 The Macunaíma is a cocktail made with cachaça, sugar syrup, lime, and Fernet-Branca.
 It is shaken and served straight up in a "barriquinha", americano glass (a traditional Brazilian glass), or an old fashioned glass.

 Created by Arnaldo Hirai from Boca de Ouro bar in 2014, it is named after the famous novel Macunaíma by Mário de Andrade.

-Royce (shaken)
+Royce

 Royce is an American cocktail made with the Brazilian national spirit cachaça.
 This cocktail was named in honor of Royce Gracie, a great Brazilian jiu-jitsu fighter.